AlexSerodio/to-do-list/README.md

 mongod
 ```

-WWith the MongoDB running, you can start the project backend and frontend.
-To do this, first go to the backend and frontend folders and download the dependencies using the node.js, as shown below
+With MongoDB running, you can start the backend and frontend.
+To do this, first go to the backend and frontend folders and download the dependencies, as shown below
 ```
 npm i
 ```

-(Remember that the project has two frontend versions but you can use only one of them)

-Now, just start both using the command
+Now, just start both backend and frontend using the command below in each of their folders

 ```
 npm run dev